DrRetroMod/lastblad-rom-extractor/README.md

 # lastblad-rom-extractor

-lastblad-rom-extractor is a Python script to extract MAME compatible rom archives from the Dotemu releases of The Last Blade (For transparency LLM's have been used in the making of these scripts, but they do exactly as they claim, and they get the job done, I am not a veteran in coding, I am just a guy wanting to extract ROMs)
+lastblad-rom-extractor is a Python script to extract MAME compatible rom archives from the Dotemu releases of The Last Blade.

+(For transparency LLM's have been used in the making of these scripts, but they do exactly as they claim, and they get the job done, I am not a veteran in coding, I am just a guy wanting to extract ROMs)

 ## How does it work?